Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Numerical Experiments

 \paragraph{Performance Evaluation Measure.} In all of our experiments, we plot the objective value vs.\ the total number of oracle calls of function, gradient and Hessian-vector product.
-This is so since comparing algorithms in terms of ``wall-clock'' time can be highly affected by their particular implementation details as well as system specifications.
+This is so since measuring ``wall-clock'' time can be greatly affected by individual implementation details.
 In contrast, counting the number of oracle calls, as an implementation and system independent unit of complexity, is most appropriate and fair.
 More specifically, after computing each function value, computing the corresponding gradient is equivalent to one additional function evaluation.
 Our implementations are Hessian-free, i.e., we merely require Hessian-vector products instead of using the explicit Hessian.
 For this, each Hessian-vector product amounts to two additional function evaluations, as compared with gradient evaluation.
-The number of such oracle calls for all algorithms is given in \cref{table:oracle_calls}, where $N_s$ and $N_l$ denote the total number of iterations for the corresponding inner solver and the line search, respectively.
+The number of such oracle calls per iteration for all the algorithms is given in \cref{table:oracle_calls}.